Skip to content

 What Is Driving the Luxury Pet Hotel Boom?

-Three converging trends are fueling the luxury pet boarding explosion: pet humanization (87% of owners consider pets family members), remote work flexibility enabling extended travel, and rising disposable income in pet spending (up 12% year-over-year).
+Three converging trends are fueling the 2026 luxury boarding explosion: pet humanization (87% of U.S. owners consider pets family members per APPA's 2026 National Pet Owners Survey), remote and hybrid work enabling longer trips, and rising discretionary pet spend — up 12% year-over-year in 2026.

 Market Metric20222026